Drexel in Berlin + London: Dual City Summer

 Payment 1 Advance Payment: $500 due with application by March 1st.
 Applications are not complete until the advance payment is received (check payable to Drexel).
 Advance payments are refundable ONLY in the event that a student is not accepted to the program.

-*Payment 3: $2,920 balance will be billed to student account (eBill) at the start of summer term
+Payment 3: 2018 amount TBD - balance will be billed to student account (eBill) at the start of summer term

 Included in the program fee: